Sunset Dunes: The Right Side of History

 Sunset Dunes opening ceremony April 12, 2025.
 Photo by Carlo Velasquez/SF Standard.

-As the park became more popular, the recall began to focus its anger on proposed new housing density.
+As Sunset Dunes became more popular, the movement for my recall had to find other issues beyond the park to rally around.
+They began to focus their anger on my support for more housing density.
 This raises some important questions about the future of San Francisco.
-Do we want to be a city that looks to the past and preserve it in amber?
-Or do we want to be a forward-looking and innovative city that welcomes new people and ideas?
+Do we want to be a city that only looks to preserve the past?
+Or do we want to be a forward-looking and innovative city that keeps our families and workers here while welcoming new people, immigrants, and ideas?

 I support progress, whether it’s open spaces where people can connect with each other or the housing we need to accommodate newcomers and let our adult kids and essential workers stay in San Francisco.
 If we never changed anything in San Francisco, the Sunset would still be sand dunes.